saviorand/lightbug_http/README.md

 We're working on support for:
  - [ ] Better error handling (contributors welcome!)
- - [ ] Support for multiple connections and parallelization
+ - [ ] Multiple simultaneous connections and parallelization

-We're aiming to get to a feature set similar to Python frameworks like [Starlette](https://github.com/encode/starlette), but with better performance.
+The plan is to get to a feature set similar to Python frameworks like [Starlette](https://github.com/encode/starlette), but with better performance.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>